 - Spirometry as appropriate if any issue with breathing or diaphragmatic excursion

-- Scoliometer measurements
+- Scoliometer measurements or ATR

 - Postural digital photographs to document progress and review findings with family members

-- Q and A
+- Lots of time for Q and A

 Follow up visits work to teach your kid how to exercise and have fun doing it, while also addressing their scoliosis.